 If you’ve hit this article, then you’ve probably been trying for a little while to get this to work.

-So, let’s discuss some of the problems we’ll encounter when running an emulator without Android Studio, how we’ll move past them, and how to run a React Native app on an Android emulator.
+So, let’s discuss some of the problems we’ll encounter when running an emulator without Android Studio, how we’ll move past them, and how to create a React app on an Android emulator.

 Expected issues when running the emulator without Android Studio